-The Board of Directors has decided that there will be no further automatic option grants under the 2000 Stock Incentive Plan and has also discontinued the granting of discretionary option grants to non-employee directors.
-In lieu of such option grants, on the date of each annual meeting of stockholders, the Board intends to grant each continuing non-employee director a restricted stock unit award that shall vest on the first anniversary of the date of grant at no cost covering a number of shares of the Company's common stock equal to \$150,0000 (\$225,000 for the Chairperson of the Board) divided by the fair market value of the Company's common stock as of the date of grant; provided that such individual has served as a non-employee director for at least six months.
+Under the 2009 Stock Incentive Plan, on the date of each annual meeting of stockholders, the Board of Directors grants each continuing non-employee director an RSU award that shall vest on approximately the first anniversary of the date of grant at no cost covering a number of shares of the Company's common stock equal to \$150,000 (or \$225,000 for the Chairperson of the Board) divided by the fair market value of the Company's common stock as of the date of grant; provided that any former employee of the Company must have served as a non-employee director for at least six months in order to receive such award.
+As Chairman of the Board, Mr. Sooch received a grant of 5,319 RSUs on the date of the 2013 annual meeting of stockholders.